Don Toliver: 2021–22: Life of a Don

-2023-present: Love Sick
+2023–present: Love Sick and Hardstone Psycho

 On February 14, 2023, Toliver announced his third studio album Love Sick.
-A single titled "4 Me" featuring Kali Uchis was released on February 15.
-On February 17, Toliver released the single "Leave the Club" featuring Lil Durk and GloRilla, and announced Lovesick will be released on February 24.
+Following this announcement, the single "4 Me", featuring Kali Uchis, was released on February 15.
+On February 17, Toliver released the single "Leave the Club", featuring Lil Durk and GloRilla, and confirmed that Love Sick would be released on February 24.